glacierx/wos/README.md

 Whether you're a quantitative trader, a financial analyst, or a software developer, Wolverine OS provides a powerful and flexible platform for developing and testing trading strategies in a secure and reliable environment.

+Wolverine OS consists of two main executable branches:

+* **Dev**: This branch should be used with the dev service environment, unless you are using the wos-dev-s Docker container to build a standalone environment without a global data repository.
+Please note that the dev branch is only compatible with the dev service environment.
+If you try to send requests from a wos-dev container to wos-dev-s-prod services, undefined behavior may occur.

+* **Prod**: This branch should be used with the production service environment.
+Please note that the dev branch is not compatible with the prod branch.

+The Wolverine OS system is designed to have two main parts:

+* **Global**: This is a read-only data repository that provides global market real-time and historical multi-timeframe sampled data.
+If you want to build your own private environment from scratch, the best practice is to work with the global environment.
+However, please note that we do not publicly give access to our global service.
+If you are interested, please contact us.

+* **Private**: This is a writable data repository that users can use to perform experiments and trading practices.
+A system without access to the global repository can exist without any issues.
+If you want to use out-of-the-box data and services to perform experiments, you can run a standalone private-only system and use indicator-based solutions or our open API to develop an advanced data pumping service, such as dirac-client, to import raw data.
+You can then use the algorithm development module to process and generate more indicators as needed.

+By separating the global and private repositories, Wolverine OS provides a flexible and secure environment for developing and testing trading strategies.
+The dev and prod branches also provide different levels of compatibility with service environments, allowing you to choose the appropriate branch for your needs.

 ### Chart

 ### Formula